October 2, 2013 | Bretislav Valek

 Environment Options > Update dialog box

-Information on new stable versions of Reliance is usually published in Latest News on the home page, on social networking sites (Google+ and Twitter), and in the Reliance RSS feed.
+Information on new stable versions of Reliance is usually published in Latest News on the home page, on social networking sites (Google+ and Twitter), and on Facebook.
 You can also get information on new versions of Reliance when you register as a subscriber to Reliance News.